eddymankim/SNWG/_posts/2017-09-26-Foray-into-WebGL.md

 ~~~

 Things are about to get pretty rough, so it's good to be fastidious.
-You might get to the point where you forget what your own files do.
+You might get to the point where you forget what whole files do.

 ~~~JavaScript
 import * as THREE from '../lib/module.js'